aimtbr/use-app-events/README.md

 Global communication between components/hooks in React.

 ✉️ Send an event containing payload from one component/hook to another.
-📩 Listen for events of a specific type to occur and process the sent payload.
+📩 Listen for events of a specific type to occur and process the received payload.

 <br/>